 Recognizing the desperate plight of our American horses, Red Bucket formed a 501(c)3 non-profit organization and created a compelling mission and a meaningful vision.
 By May of 2009, our rescue had grown from 9 horses to 71!
 We had saved 74 horses our first year, 77 horses our second year, and by the end of Red Bucket’s third year, we had saved a total of 96 horses.
 Red Bucket developed a very strong track record of rehabilitating and training our horses.
 As our reputation grew, we also began to re-home many of the horses, finding loving and committed forever homes.
 Adopters came from Colorado, Wyoming and Oklahoma, in addition to local Southern California communities.

 In January of 2012, we were given three months to relocate and find a home for the 65 horses under our care at that time.
 With the assistance of The Orange County Register and several news broadcasts, we were successful in getting our story out to the public.
 Thanks to the conviction and support of our donors, and the generosity of the public who wanted to see our good work continue, we were able to raise enough money to put a down payment on a “ranch that the horses own” in Chino Hills, California.
 The Red Bucket Ranch was a first major step in creating a long-term future for our horses, and the promise of a sustainable model to ensure that our good work would continue, and that many more horses would be provided a second chance.
-Ongoing fundraising and awareness activities are targeted towards the goal of paying the mortgages off by December of 2015.

 Red Bucket was founded because we couldn’t turn our backs.
 We understand that “rescue is only the beginning,” and we have created a model of rescue that significantly increases the probability of success.
 We are committed to saving and serving slaughter-bound, abused, high-risk and desperate horses.
 Our dedicated team lovingly cares for the horses as they heal and are assessed, rehabilitated and trained in preparation for their forever homes.
 Once the horse is carefully matched with an adopter, our Field Support Team partners with the adopter to remove any barriers to success, and facilitates a happy and safe transition.
 Our program removes obstacles and provides the tools, training and support that help keep the horses happy and safe in their new home.